gevulotnetwork/gevulot/UNIKERNEL.md

 ## Examples

 Following examples expect that the computer & operating system supports virtualization and has related packages installed.
-Also basic tooling, such as `jq` and `curl` are expected to be installed, as is the [Ops command](https://ops.city/).
+Also Rust (with Cargo) and basic tooling, such as `jq` and `curl` are expected to be installed, as is the [Ops command](https://ops.city/).

 Due to some feature requirements, these examples use nightly build of Nanos.